-- (a) A corporation or labor organization that knowingly makes a campaign contribution to a political committee or a direct campaign expenditure in violation of Subchapter D is liable for damages as provided by this section to each political committee of opposing interest in the election in connection with which the contribution or expenditure is made. - (b) In this section, "damages" means: - (1) twice the value of the unlawful contribution or expenditure; and - (2) reasonable attorney's fees incurred in the suit. - (c) Reasonable attorney's fees incurred in the suit may be awarded to the defendant if judgment is rendered in the defendant's favor.
+- (a) A corporation or labor organization that knowingly makes a campaign contribution to a political committee or a direct campaign expenditure in violation of Subchapter D is liable for damages as provided by this section to each political committee of opposing interest in the election in connection with which the contribution or expenditure is made. - (b) In this section, "damages" means: - (1) twice the value of the unlawful contribution or expenditure; and - (2) reasonable attorney's fees incurred in the suit. - (c) Reasonable attorney's fees incurred in the suit may be awarded to the defendant if judgment is rendered in the defendant's favor. - Sec.
+253.133.
+LIABILITY TO STATE.
+A person who knowingly makes or accepts a political contribution or makes a political expenditure in violation of this chapter is liable for damages to the state in the amount of triple the value of the unlawful contribution or expenditure. - Sec.
+253.134.
+CIVIL PENALTIES IMPOSED BY COMMISSION.
+This title does not prohibit the imposition of civil penalties by the commission in addition to criminal penalties or other sanctions imposed by law.

-§ 253.133.
-Liability to State

-A person who knowingly makes or accepts a political contribution or makes a political expenditure in violation of this chapter is liable for damages to the state in the amount of triple the value of the unlawful contribution or expenditure.